cloudogu/ces-build-lib/README.md

 sonarQube.analyzeWith(mvn)
 ```

-Note that using the branch plugin requires a first analysis without branches.
-You can achieve this by setting this in the firt run:
+Note that using the branch plugin **requires a first analysis without branches**.

+You can do this on Jenkins or locally.

+On Jenkins, you can achieve this by setting the following for the first run:
 ```groovy
 sonarQube.isIgnoringBranches = true
 sonarQube.analyzeWith(mvn)
 ```
 Recommendation: Use Jenkins' replay feature for this.
 Then commit the `Jenkinsfile` with `isUsingBranchPlugin`.

+An alternative is running the first analysis locally, e.g. with maven
+`mvn clean install sonar:sonar -Dsonar.host.url=https://sonarcloud.io -Dsonar.organization=YOUR-ORG -Dsonar.login=YOUR-TOKEN`

 ## PullRequests